ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/rocket-250-pounds-accessories-music-collection.markdown

 entry-content: "<p>Enter the draw to win £250 for shopping spree at Rocket by completing\
   \ the form below before 23:59 on 21/03/2018.\r\n</p>"
 has-winner: false
-prize-description: "One of 3x £250* vouchers to shop at Rocket (Rocketdesign.it)"
+prize-description: "3 lucky winners win £250* each for shopping at Rocket"
-special-conditions: "* RocketDesign.it items are priced in Euros.
+special-conditions: "RocketDesign.it items are priced in Euros.
 Winners will receive\
   \ a coupon for a €285, i.e., the euro equivalent of £250 as per 28 February 2018\
   \ spot exchange rate as posted by the Bank of England at http://www.bankofengland.co.uk/boeapps/iadb/Rates.asp."
 ---